What Do You Need so you can Choose to breastfeed?

 Extreme Views Have No Place in Feeding Babies

 The CDC recommends exclusive breastfeeding for the first 6 months and has put initiatives in place to help families meet that goal, increasing the percentage of exclusively breastfed babies (EBF) in the US.
 If you want to breastfeed, you deserve support towards that goal.
-If you do not want to breastfeed, that is your right and should be a decision you make after becoming educated about what you are choosing.
 The facts and mechanics of a subject do not trump personal history, trauma, surgery, or family lifestyle.

 In NJ, there have been some positive changes in laws surrounding breastfeeding, including insurance coverage, the right to pump at work, and the right to feed a baby in a private, clean location that is not a bathroom.
 There are options for chest-feeding, re-lactating, donor milk, and bottle feeding pumped milk.
 Families deserve support to reach their goals for their families, you should not quit because we do not offer you what you need, that is not equity and it’s not getting you to your best possible outcome.